knownasilya/test-shadowdom/README.md

 # test-shadowdom

-This is an example at what's currently possible with v1 web components.
+This is an example at what's currently possible with v0 web components.

+## Future

-Since `::shadow` and `/deep/` have been deprecated, the future alternative is something like:
+Since `::shadow` and `/deep/` have been deprecated, the future (v1) alternative is something like:

 In the web component: